spotinst/help/src/docs/ocean/tutorials/migrate-existing-egs-ecs.md

 ### Considerations

-Ocean manages the entirety of the ECS cluster’s container-instances.
+Ocean manages the entirety of the ECS cluster's container-instances.
 If the instances are distributed across multiple Elastigroups, all of these Elastigroups should be migrated at once.

 ### Prerequisites